-Yes, organizations like FEMA help peoples or families that has lost someone due to major disaster, Pandemic, or emergency. moreover you can connect with some of local organizations such as salvation army, redcross, consumer advocates organizations, charities and churches for more help.
+Yes, organizations like FEMA help people or families who have lost someone due to major disaster, pandemic, or emergency.
+Moreover, you can connect with some local organizations such as Salvation Army, Redcross, Consumer Advocate organizations, and other charities and churches for more help.

-Is there any assistance from trade or labor organization for funeral expenses?
+Is there any assistance from trade or labor organizations for funeral expenses?

 In certain cases, trade unions provide death payments to ex-members, their wives, or other family members who have passed away.
 Unions may be found via the AFL-CIO, the Change to Win Organizing Center, or the independent labor unions directly to enquire about these advantages.